Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

-If $F$ is even strongly exact, then $\widetilde{F}$ is exact, and we have the natural isomorphism $\mathrm{D}(I)\mathrm{D}(F)\cong \mathrm{D}(\widetilde{F})\circ \mathrm{D}(I)$.\\ \\ We also need the notion of a quasi-elementary quasi-abelian category (see \cite[section 2.1]{Schneiders}).\\ Let $\C$ be a cocomplete quasi-abelian category.\\ An object $E$ of $\C$ is called \textbf{small} if the functor $\mathrm{Hom}_\C(E, -)$ commutes with direct sums, and we call $E$ \textbf{tiny} if $\mathrm{Hom}_\C(E, -)$ commutes with all filtered colimits.\\ A set $\mathcal{G}$ of objects in $\C$ is called a strictly generating set if for any $E\in \C$, there exist $G_i\in \mathcal{G}$, $i\in \mathcal{I}$ together with a strict epimorphism $\oplus G_i\to E$. \begin{defn} We say that a quasi-abelian category $\C$ is \textbf{quasi-elementary} (resp. elementary) if it is cocomplete and admits a strictly generating set of small (resp. tiny) projectives. \end{defn} Let $\C$ be a quasi-elementary category.
-Then \cite[Proposition 2.1.15.c)]{Schneiders} states that $\C$ has enough projectives\footnote{A quasi-abelian category $\C$ is said to have enough projectives if any object in $\C$ admits a strict epimorphism from some projective object.}, and $LH(\C)$ has enough projectives and enough injectives.\\ By \cite[Proposition 2.1.15]{Schneiders}, $\C$ has exact products and strongly exact direct sums.
-If $\C$ is even elementary, all filtered colimits are strongly exact (\cite[Proposition 2.1.16]{Schneiders}).\\ We note in particular that if $\C$ is a quasi-elementary quasi-abelian category, then $LH(\C)$ is a Grothendieck abelian category: by \cite[Proposition 2.1.12]{Schneiders}, $LH(\C)$ is elementary so, it has exact filtered colimits and a generator by definition. \\ \\ We also record the following standard result. \begin{lem} Let $F: \E\to \F$ be a functor between abelian categories with exact products admitting a right derived functor $\mathrm{R}F: \mathrm{D}(\E)\to \mathrm{D}(\F)$ between the \emph{unbounded} derived categories.
-Let $M^\bullet\in \mathrm{D}(\E)$. \begin{enumerate}[(i)] \item If $F$ commutes with products and $\mathrm{H}^j(M^\bullet)$ is $F$-acyclic for each $j$, then
+A set $\mathcal{G}$ of objects in $\C$ is called a \textbf{strictly generating set} if for any $E\in \C$, there exist $G_i\in \mathcal{G}$, $i\in \mathcal{I}$ for some indexing set $\mathcal{I}$, with a strict epimorphism $\oplus_{\mathcal{I}} G_i\to E$. \begin{defn} We say that a quasi-abelian category $\C$ is \textbf{quasi-elementary} (resp. \textbf{elementary}) if it is cocomplete and admits a strictly generating set of small (resp. tiny) projectives. \end{defn} Let $\C$ be a quasi-elementary category.
+Then \cite[Proposition 2.1.15.c)]{Schneiders} states that $\C$ has enough projectives\footnote{A quasi-abelian category $\C$ is said to have enough projectives if any object in $\C$ admits a strict epimorphism from some projective object.}, and $LH(\C)$ has enough projectives and enough injectives.